 Most people arrive aboard a vintage wooden train from Palma, before heading on to the nearby seaside town of Port de Soller.
 Instead, stay awhile and settle into the town’s sedate café culture.
 The streets and alleys leading away from main square Plaza Constitucion are packed with pavement bars and restaurants.

 For sightseeing, Jardi Botanic de Soller on the outskirts of town is well worth a visit.
-While not the biggest botanical garden in the world, it’s packed with endemic species from all over the Balearics.
+While it's not the biggest botanical garden in the world, it’s packed with endemic species from all over the Balearics.

-One of Majorca’s sleepier beach resorts, Canyamel is a small, no frills spot on the island’s northeast coast.
+One of Majorca’s sleepier beach resorts, Canyamel is a small, no-frills spot on the island’s northeast coast.

 Tear yourself away from the beach for the short trip to Cuevas de Arta, a small cave filled with bizarre stalactites just a few miles out of town.
 A little father past the caves, you’ll find a serene viewpoint to watch the sun set.

 Another one for the walking crowd, hard-to-reach Esporles sits in a serene valley at the centre of the Serra de Tramuntana.